Aerobics Calories Burned Calculator: kg, lbs, Low Impact, Water, High Impact

 How We Calculate Calories Burned During Aerobics

-For aerobics with a MET value of 7.3, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do aerobics for 30 minutes (0.5 hours), you would burn approximately 265 calories.
+For aerobic dance / general vigorous class with a MET value of 7.3, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do aerobics for 30 minutes (0.5 hours), you would burn approximately 278 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 7.3 for aerobics represents an average across typical conditions and effort levels.
+The selected MET value of 7.3 for aerobic dance / general vigorous class represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Aerobics vs. Other Activities